 Below are a few other clear aligner providers that might not have made our top three, but we think are still worth considering because of their other unique advantages.

-Six Month Smiles Clear Aligners: If you like at-home aligners’ six-month time frame but prefer one-on-one care from a dentist, take a look at Six Month Smiles.
+Six Month Smiles: If you like at-home aligners’ six-month time frame but prefer one-on-one care from a dentist, check out Six Month Smiles.
 Like Invisalign and ClearCorrect, Six Month Smiles aligners are administered and monitored in person by a dentist, which means you’ll need to spend time each month in the office.
-But like at-home aligners, the average treatment time (as the name suggests) is six months, so it’s more convenient for people who want a quicker fix.
+But like at-home aligners, the average treatment time (as the name suggests) is six months, so it’s more convenient for people who have milder misalignments.

 What Other Factors Should I Consider?

-For example, one company might make it easy to get started, but does their treatment time-frame match your goals?
+For example, one company might make it easy to get started, but does their treatment time frame match your goals?
 Another might have a low upfront cost, but is their customer service up to par?

 In addition to convenience, we recommend considering four other factors:

-- Customer support
+- Customer experience

-Our comprehensive comparison takes all of the above criteria into account.
+Our detailed comparison takes all the above criteria into account.
 We understand that this is a deeply personal decision, and you may weigh certain aspects differently based on your particular circumstances.
 Just try not to get tunnel vision on a single aspect and block out all the others, or you could be in for some unwelcome surprises come treatment time!